threefoldfoundation/info_threefold/src/energy_savings/energy_savings_storage_calc.md

 ![](img/power_cost_storage.png ':size=800x560')

-> We believe that this is at least 10x more power efficient compared to the other average storage systems, but probably much more.
+> We believe that this is at least 10x more power efficient compared to the other average storage systems, but probably much more than that.

 !!!include:energy_savings_calculator